brutella/hkcam/README.md

 If a second devices wants to to view the stream, the Apple Home app shows

 > **Camera Not Available**
-> *Wait until someone else in this home stops viewing this camera and try again.* This is very annoying.
+> Wait until someone else in this home stops viewing this camera and try again.

 `hkcam` allows multiple devices to view the same stream by setting the option `-multi_stream=true`.
 That's neat.